-- SEA LIFE Aquarium - Upon entering the Coca-Cola Orlando Eye terminal, the entrance to SEA LIFE Aquarium is to your right.
+- SEA LIFE Aquarium – Upon entering the ICON Orlando terminal, the entrance to SEA LIFE Aquarium is to your right.
 SEA LIFE Aquarium is a state-of-the-art attraction that is both fun, interesting and educational.
 Visitors are treated to front row views of the world’s oceans, and will see sharks, seahorses and sea turtles.
 You can get up close to stingrays and walk through a clear, 360 degree tunnel under the sea.

 Places to Eat Nearby

 I-Drive offers an assortment of dining choices from a wide variety of cuisines and styles.
 Here are a few close by.

 - Yard House – An upscale pub setting and a choice of American style dining choices make this an excellent option for friends to gather.
 Yard House also specializes in a wide array of craft beers that rotate monthly and seasonally.

 - Buffalo Wild Wings – For a lively sports bar style atmosphere, check out Buffalo Wild Wings right in front of ICON Orlando.
 American food, beer, hot wings and plenty of wide-screen TVs.